Team-Atlanta/Team-Atlanta.github.io/content/english/blog/post-context-engineering.md

 </task>
 ```

-This aggregated view helps the LLM understand which strategies are making progress across multiple attempts, enabling probabilistic exploration strategies that turn LLM non-determinism from weakness into strength.
+This aggregated view helps the LLM understand which strategies are making progress across multiple attempts.
+Instead of seeing LLM non-determinism as a bug, we turn it into a feature - the natural variation in AI outputs becomes a systematic exploration strategy.

 ## Technique 4: Domain Knowledge Integration
+*Implements: Concise Yet Comprehensive*

+### Selective Knowledge Injection

+Here's the reality: general-purpose LLMs don't know much about security vulnerabilities.
+They might know SQL injection exists, but they don't know the specific patterns that trigger each type or how to craft payloads that actually work.

+Rather than overwhelming the AI with exhaustive security textbooks, we selectively inject only the relevant domain expertise for each vulnerability type.
+Think of it as just-in-time learning - we provide exactly what's needed for the specific vulnerability at hand, no more, no less.

+This domain knowledge integration also helped other agents in [MLLA](https://team-atlanta.github.io/blog/post-mlla-overview/) (MCGA, BCDA) detect vulnerability candidates by providing structured understanding of security patterns.
+However, the exploit guides are specifically used only in BGA for exploitation - other agents focus on bug discovery and don't need the exploitation-specific guidance.

 ### Vulnerability-Specific Context Templates

-Generic LLMs lack the specialized security knowledge needed for effective exploitation.
-We address this through structured domain knowledge templates that provide concrete patterns and triggering mechanisms.
+We systematically prepared templates ([complete implementation](https://github.com/Team-Atlanta/aixcc-afc-atlantis/blob/main/example-crs-webservice/crs-multilang/blob-gen/multilang-llm-agent/mlla/modules/sanitizer.py)) covering **20 total vulnerability types**:

+- **12 Jazzer types**: SQLInjection, OSCommandInjection, XPathInjection, ServerSideRequestForgery, RegexInjection, JNDIInjection, ReflectiveCallInjection, ScriptEngineInjection, LDAPInjection, DeserializeObjectInjection, FilePathTraversal, TimeoutDenialOfService
+- **8 AddressSanitizer types**: BufferOverflow/Underflow, UseAfterFree/Return, DoubleFree, UseBeforeInitialization, FloatingPointException, TimeoutDenialOfService

+Each template combines three crucial elements: what the vulnerability looks like in code, how it typically manifests, and most importantly, exactly how to trigger it.
+You can see our complete templates in [JazzerSanitizer_with_exploit.yaml](https://github.com/Team-Atlanta/aixcc-afc-atlantis/blob/main/example-crs-webservice/crs-multilang/blob-gen/multilang-llm-agent/mlla/modules/sanitizer_info/JazzerSanitizer_with_exploit.yaml) and [AddressSanitizer_with_exploit.yaml](https://github.com/Team-Atlanta/aixcc-afc-atlantis/blob/main/example-crs-webservice/crs-multilang/blob-gen/multilang-llm-agent/mlla/modules/sanitizer_info/AddressSanitizer_with_exploit.yaml).

+We intentionally focused on these 20 types and skipped MemorySanitizer and UndefinedBehaviorSanitizer - they would add compilation complexity for the [UniAFL](https://team-atlanta.github.io/blog/post-crs-multilang/) side and mostly catch easier bugs like signed integer overflow.

 **OS Command Injection Template**:
 ```xml